supersquad-challenge/front-end-solana/README.md

 ## Usage

 1. **Google Login**: Start by logging in using your Google account.
-2. **Select Challenge and Connect XUMM Wallet**: Choose a challenge you're interested in and connect your XUMM wallet.
+2. **Select Challenge and Connect Solana Wallet**: Choose a challenge you're interested in and connect your Solana wallet.
 3. **Deposit USDT**: Deposit up to 200 USDT to participate in the challenge.
 4. **Upload Photo for Verification**: Upload a photo for verification purposes.
 5. **Complete Challenge and Earn Rewards**: Complete the challenge and earn additional rewards based on yield boosting.